MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v18.md

     For more information about this setting, see [DestinationAppsForMigration](upgrade-destinationappsformigration.md).

-2. Disable task scheduler on the server instance for purposes of upgrade.
+3. If you want to use the permission sets defined as data, set the `UserPermissionSetsFromExtensions` setting to `false`.

     ```powershell
+    Set-NavServerConfiguration -ServerInstance <BC18 server instance> -KeyName "UsePermissionSetsFromExtensions" -KeyValue false
+    ```

+4. Disable task scheduler on the server instance for purposes of upgrade.

+    ```powershell
     Set-NavServerConfiguration -ServerInstance <server instance name> -KeyName "EnableTaskScheduler" -KeyValue false
     ```

     Be sure to re-enable task scheduler after upgrade if needed.
-3. Restart the server instance.
+5. Restart the server instance.

     ```powershell
     Restart-NAVServerInstance -ServerInstance <server instance name>
     ```

-## <a name="UploadLicense"></a>Task 5: Import version 18 license
+## <a name="UploadLicense"></a>Task 6: Import version 18 license

 If you have a new [!INCLUDE[prod_short](../developer/includes/prod_short.md)] partner license, make sure that it has been uploaded to the database.